 What is LPG?
 Liquefied Petroleum Gas - Propane

-LPG – Liquefied Petroleum Gas – describes flammable hydrocarbon gases including propane, butane and mixtures of these gases.
+LPG – Liquefied Petroleum Gas – describes flammable hydrocarbon gases including propane, butane and mixtures of these colourless, low carbon gaseous fuels.

-In different countries, what is supplied can be propane, butane or propane-butane blends.
+In different countries, the LPG heating gases supplied can be propane, butane or propane-butane blends.

 In Australia, LPG is just propane.
 Propane is LPG but not all LPG is propane.

 LPG Composition & the Properties of Propane

 LPG composition is primarily propane, butane, isobutane, butylenes, propylene and mixtures of these gases.
 LPG is composed of liquid or gas (vapour), depending on pressure and LPG gas temperature.